MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Which app has a better free version?

-Both apps offer full macro and micronutrient tracking with custom nutrient targets for free.
-MyNetDiary’s free tier goes further: it is ad-free, requires no account or email, keeps unlimited data history, and includes voice logging, a shopping list, and community features.
+MyNetDiary has the stronger free tier.
+Full macro and micronutrient tracking with custom nutrient targets is free in both apps.
+MyNetDiary goes further: it is ad-free, requires no account or email, keeps unlimited data history, and includes voice logging, a shopping list, and community features.
 Cronometer’s free tier shows ads and limits data history to 7 days.

 Does Cronometer have AI features?

-Cronometer Gold includes AI Photo Logging and Oracle Nutrient Search (food suggestions based on nutrient gaps).
-MyNetDiary’s AI lineup is broader: Meal Scan (photo logging) in Premium, plus AI Coach, AI Restaurant Menu Scan, AI Suggest Meals with free-text instructions, and free Voice Logging in Premium Plus.
+Yes, but fewer than MyNetDiary.
+Cronometer Gold includes 2 AI features: AI Photo Logging and Oracle Nutrient Search (food suggestions based on nutrient gaps).
+MyNetDiary’s AI lineup is broader with 5 AI features: Meal Scan (photo logging) in Premium, plus AI Coach, AI Restaurant Menu Scan, AI Suggest Meals with free-text instructions, and free Voice Logging in Premium Plus.
 AI Coach, Restaurant Menu Scan, and Voice Logging have no Cronometer equivalents.

 Which app is better for professionals and dietitians?